MuLancer/APEuro/country/Spain.md

 Isabella of Castile & Ferdinand of Aragon
 - politics: curbed aristocratic power by **excluding high nobles from the royal concil** and cecuited lesser nobles
-- religion: From the Spanish Borgia pope Alexander VI, they secured the right to appoint bishops in Spainish Empire, enabling
+- religion: From the Spanish Borgia pope Alexander VI, they secured the right to appoint bishops in Spainish Empire, enabling them to establish the equivalent of a national church
+- econ: revenues from ecclesiastical estates
+  - expand their territories to included the remaining land held by Arabs in southern Spain

 ## Age of Enlightenment